AttackForge/ReportGen/README.md

 # Getting Started
 Download ReportGen from your AttackForge product, or use the online version at https://attackforge.com/reportgen.html

-When you open ReportGen in your browser - start by selecting your AttackForge product (Community / Core / Enterprise) then select DOCX.

 <img width="2039" alt="image" src="https://github.com/AttackForge/ReportGen/assets/131424301/2620630e-5ea9-4643-bf35-a90633ee2c5d">